Antraless/tabbed-out-fishing/README.md

 - If you have a real controller plugged in, you may have to unplug it
 - The "x" that appears on screen must be visible
 - You may have to turn off "HDR", "Chromatic Aberration" and "Wind Impulse" if your catches are inconsistent
+- If you want ONLY the fishing functionality, download `tabbed-out-fishing-STRIPPED.exe` or `tabbed-out-fishing-STRIPPED.ahk`.
+F4 to start, F3 to stop, F2 to close.
 - Thanks to _kreken, leopoldprime, .spawnova, Ahdem and savageplayz for helping me out during testing!
 ## For support join here: [Destiny 2 - Macros, Scripts and Kisses](https://discord.gg/KGyjysA5WY)
 ## Preview image: